sl-design-system/components/website/src/categories/components/button-bar/usage.md

 ## When to use

 The Button bar component is typically used in user interfaces where a group of actions can be performed related to a specific context or where the user needs to make a choice between a few options.
-It's designed to provide a clean and organized way to present up to three buttons side by side, which can be useful in various scenarios such as form submissions, navigation, or initiating different functionalities.
+It's designed to provide a clean and organized way to present up to four buttons side by side, which will stack up when there's not enough space, like on mobile screens.
+It's handy for things like submitting forms, navigation, or triggering different actions.

 Here are a few examples:
 - **Form Actions**: When you have a form that requires actions like 'Submit', 'Cancel', or 'Reset', a button bar can group these actions together.